uhm-descartes/ee342/morea/bayes/assessment-tp.md

    Now let us look at the following Composite scenario in the problems below.
 Assume that the Fair coin is chosen with prior probability
-   $$w$$ and the Zero-Parity coin is chosen with probability
+   $$w$$ and the Zero-Parity coin is chosen with prior probability
    $$1-w$$.
 Following the choice of the coin, it is tossed thrice.
-You see the outcome of the coin tosses, but _not_ which coin was chosen.
+In the Composite scenario, you get to see the outcome of the coin tosses, but _not_ which coin was chosen.
       * What is the probability of each sequence of possible toss outcomes (for example, HHH, HHT, etc.) in the Composite scenario?